mrabelwahed/Journal/README.md

 - Add Native Module for Keys
 - Add common gradle file instead of dependency redundancy
 - Add CI/CD using github actions
+-
 # Current Modules

 - design system : holds fonts/colors/types/theme + resources +localisation (needs refactor)
 - ui components: holds some reusable components
+- Features
   - onboarding feature
-- news feature (list/search/details)
+  - news feature (list/search/details need refactor to break it into three features list/search/details)
   - bookmarks
-- news-bookmarks (shared business and data layer ,  because the two features need it)
+- Core
+  - data  for repository and mappers
+  - domain  for use cases and business
+  - database for local source
+  - network for remote source
   - common for shared logic and utils

 # InProgress ......
  - Implement UI Tests using Robot pattern and other tools